gvwilson/thirdbit/src/fiction/bear/index.md

 "Sergeant."
 Prince Thokmay gestured at stool next to his desk.
 "Thank you for coming so quickly last night.
-Any further thoughts on why Edward keeps bothering us?"
+Any further thoughts on why Eddard keeps bothering us?"

 "No, honored," she said, still standing.
 She looked drawn,